haiyuan-yu-lab/NetFlow3D/README.md

 ### Required arguments
 - -m <input_maf>: specify a MAF file as input.
-- -R <resolution>: resolution when reporting subnetworks.
+- -R <resolution>:dsd resolution when reporting subnetworks.
 If set to high, smaller subnetworks are favored.
 If set to low, larger subnetworks are favored.
 - -I <job_name>: specify a name for the current job.

 ### Optional arguments